 Gunner John Mahood rose through the ranks to Bomber, Corporal, and within seven years, attained the rank of Sergeant.

-Sergeant John Mahood married Eliza Ann Bush in 1855 in South Dublin, Ireland.
+Sergeant John Mahood married Eliza Ann BUCK in 1855 in South Dublin, Ireland.
+Eliza Ann was an Ironmongers daughter from Saffron Walden in Essex, England.
 A daughter, Marguerite Martha Mahood, was born almost a year later, in Dublin.

 Overseas service was inevitable.
 Leaving his wife and young daughter, John served 2 years and 7 months in China.